rivosinc/JumpStart/docs/reference_manual.md

 #### `no_pte_allocation`

 Controls whether the diag will allocate page table entries for the section.
 If not explicitly specified, this will be inferred based on the translation stage.
-It will be set to `True` for direct mappings (`stage` is `None`) and `False` for non-direct mappings.
+It will be set to `True` for bare mappings and `False` for non-bare mappings.

 Default: `None`.